-Please note that these categories do not constitute a fixed taxonomy.
+Please note that the categories of projects are not fixed.
 They exist primarily as a way to organize this website.
-Most of the works can live happily in more than one of the above categories.
 Themes overlap; ideas and motifs spill from one project into another.
 Some works are orphaned and have no category, or await classification.
 For those works I have created another category: Widows, Orphans, Melancholy Objects: a category for the uncategorized.

 A note about terminology and caring for each other's histories: